cosmoproject/cosmoproject.github.io/about.md

 The project is funded by the Arts Council Norway and has been presented at the following international conferences:

-[1] Ervik, Kim; Hofmann, Alex, and Waerstad, Bernt I. (2013) "COSMO - Csound On Stage Musical Operator (abstract)," in 2nd International Csound Conference (Boston, US).
+[1] Ervik, Kim; Hofmann, Alex, and Waerstad, Bernt I. (2013) "COSMO - Csound On Stage Musical Operator," in 2nd International Csound Conference (Boston, US).

 [2] Hofmann, Alex and Waerstad, Bernt I. (2015)
-"COSMO 2.0 -Csound on Stage Musical Operator (abstract)," in The 3rd International Csound Conference (St. Petersburg, RU).
+"COSMO 2.0 -Csound on Stage Musical Operator," in The 3rd International Csound Conference (St. Petersburg, RU).